View Document

 3. program learning outcomes

-(16) Evidence from the following resources and activities can be provided with CAQE’s report, addressing the key criteria in the External Peer Review template:
+(14) Evidence from the following resources and activities can be provided with the CPR report to CEIQ, addressing the key criteria in the External Peer Review template:

 1. the use of assessment panels made up of external academic subject matter experts on final or milestone assessments (capstone or equivalent course/s)